To create a vibrant decentralized network and open programmable currency—so we can all participate, build, exchange and thrive.

 Mina Protocol Backer, O(1) Labs Investor

-Mina is an inclusive open source protocol uniting teams and technicians from San Francisco and around the world.
+Mina is an inclusive open source protocol with community members and contributors from around the world.

 Software Engineer, Chainsafe Systems